Quarto

 Using the Quarto extension

 The Quarto extension is included as a bootstrapped extension in Positron.
-This means that it will behave just like you installed it yourself; this extension will update automatically when a new version is available on Open VSX and it can be uninstalled if desired.
+This means that it will behave just like you installed it yourself; this extension will update automatically when a new version is available from the extension gallery and it can be uninstalled if desired.

 Managing Quarto installations